 My Tupperware of powder started getting weird looks from other customers.
 They either wanted their own scoop of powdered booze or thought I was into some Scarface shit with a bowl full of cocaine.

-Once upon a time, this part of Brooklyn was a working-class neighbourhood with, presumably, some kind of value system in place – now you've got pale weirdos wandering around sprinkling powdered drugs on their pizza slices while someone else takes photos "for the internet".
+Once upon a time, this part of Brooklyn was a working-class neighborhood with, presumably, some kind of value system in place—now you've got pale weirdos wandering around sprinkling powdered drugs on their pizza slices while someone else takes photos "for the internet."

 Anyway, Charlie and I headed down to the water, where we could munch on my powder in peace.
 Then we decided to set some on fire.

 It turns out my homemade powdered alcohol burns like napalm.
 Given the way it tasted, it may be most useful as an incendiary.
 I tried to stomp out a burning pile of it and ended up spreading flaming powder all along the rocky bank of the East River.
 Charlie's shoe went up in flames.

 A few high-school-aged kids were smoking cigarettes a few yards away from us.
 They wandered up as I was stomping the burning dust into the ground.

 "Powdered everclear I made," I said.
 "Have a scoop!"

 I crammed another fistful into my mouth and struggled to get it down.
 The kids looked at my Tupperware of powder, then down at Charlie's flaming shoe, and slowly inched away.

 The headache was getting worse.
 N-Zorbit M is made to absorb liquid—it had sucked up half a fifth of alcohol like it was nothing—and in my groggy, drunken state, I started to imagine N-Zorbit M soaking up all the water inside my body, drying me out from the inside.